-The portion of the runoff from roof areas is considered clean.
+The roof area portion of the runoff is considered clean.

-Runoff from pavement areas is directed by sheet flow to one of two Retention surface infiltration areas or routed through pretreatment by a deep sump hooded catch basin and precast sediment and oil separator structure into a subsurface infiltration system.
+Runoff from pavement areas is directed by sheet flow deep sump hooded catch basins, Stormceptor structures, or trench drains and pre-treated by the Stormceptors or precast sediment and oil separator structures before being routed to subsurface infiltration systems.